-Because of an amendment to the state constitution, Colorado’s real estate transfer tax system is frozen in time, though the state has found some loopholes.
-In this post, we’ll cover every aspect of Colorado’s transfer tax system, and answer the most common questions on the topic.
+Because of an amendment to the state constitution, Colorado's real estate transfer tax system is frozen in time, though the state has been able to find loopholes in recent years.
+In this post, we'll cover every aspect of Colorado's transfer tax system, and answer the most common questions on the topic.

 Real estate transfer taxes vary from state to state and even from county to county, so it's always best to consult a local, experienced real estate agent with any questions you might have about real estate transfer taxes.
 They'll have dealt with the issue many times before, and can guide you through the complicated assessment and payment process with confidence.

 Let's break down Colorado's real estate transfer taxes and answer some of the most frequently asked questions about the Centennial State's real estate tax policy.